sf-wdi-21/notes/week-01/day-3-functions+CSS/dawn-functions/exercises.md

 Extend your function to successfully test phrases (without punctuation.)
 In the test, blank spaces should not be considered in comparing the forwards and backwards forms of hte phrases.

 ##Extra Stretchy Goal
-Alter your function to only use a single traversal of the phrase without using any built-in String or array methods.
+Alter your function to only use a single traversal (one loop) of the phrase using any built-in String or array methods EXCEPT reverse.
 Hint: Research loops!